2023-environmental-bioinformatics/Lab-Differential_Expression/README.md

 Request some designated space on the HPC:\
 `srun --time=02:00:00 --mem=10gb -n 1 -p compute --pty bash`

 Now, let's set up a conda environment to play in using the provided .yml file.
-It can be complicated to install R in a conda environment, so I'm giving you a file that should let you work with R v4 in a jupyter notebook (you're welcome!).
+It can be complicated to install R in a conda environment, so I'm giving you a file that should let you work with R v4 in a jupyter notebook (the final line helps with that).

 ```
 mamba env create -f R_DE.yml